 Lopes Mendes, Ilha Grande

-As one of the prettiest beaches in Rio de Janeiro, let alone Brazil, Lopes Mendes is excellent for surfing because of the crashing ocean waves.
+As one of the prettiest beaches in Rio de Janeiro, let alone in Brazil, Lopes Mendes is excellent for surfing because of the crashing ocean waves.

 It has often been voted as one of Brazil’s prettiest beaches outside the northeast region, a region famous for having a jaw-dropping coast.